ramonbouckaert/avif-convert/README.md

 Just like `avifenc`, `avifconvert` handles EXIF and XMP metadata properly.

 Alongside `avifconvert`, this project also provides a `avifconvertwatch` tool that can be used to watch a directory for new files and convert them to AVIF format automatically.
 This is useful for integrating into workflows where images are added to a directory.
-I use it on my NAS along with [PhotoSync](https://www.photosync-app.com/) to convert incoming images after upload.
+I use it on my NAS along with [PhotoSync](https://www.photosync-app.com/) on my phone to convert incoming images after upload.

 In addition, JNI binding are provided, but they are untested.